Silvia Abril

-Silvia Abril Fernández (Mataró, 10 April 1971) is a Spanish comedian, actress and TV host.
+Silvia Abril Fernández (born 10 April 1971) is a Spanish comedian, actress and TV host from Catalonia.

 Biography

 Abril was born in Mataró, Barcelona, and she has three sisters: Meritxell (1986), Mónica (1973) and Anabel.
 She is married to comedian Andreu Buenafuente, and their child, Joana, was born on 28 November 2012.

 Career

 She is best known for her roles in hit Spanish series La que se avecina as Violeta Recio, Spanish Movie as Laura, and as one of the dancers for the Spanish entry at the Eurovision Song Contest 2008, "Baila el Chiki-chiki".

 On 19 September 2017 she participated at the second season of MasterChef Celebrity with Bibiana Fernández, Pepón Nieto, Marina San José, Anabel Alonso, Patricia Montero, Edu Soto, José Corbacho, Usun Yoon, Juan Betancourt, Saúl Craviotto and Carlos Baute.
 She was the fourth contestant eliminated, but she was brought back in the next episode, and she finally was the runner-up.

 Abril is the panelist of the television show Cero en Historia alongside Raúl Cimas, Sara Escudero and J.J.
 Vaquero, which is presented by Joaquín Reyes.
 In the season 3 episode 14 Silvia Abril was replaced by Anabel Alonso due to health problems.
 He was replaced by Patricia Conde in the fourth season.